| Saturday 30

 joined Lancaster and Woods in the centre of defence.

-Goran looked more up with the pace of the game and
+Goran looked more up with the pace of the game and had

-as he wouldn't have understood a word of it.
 To begin with it looked like a repetition

 of Saturday's drab performance against Macclesfield.